Teoscar Hernández Player Props: Mariners vs. Blue Jays

 Teoscar Hernández At The Plate

-- Hernandez has three doubles, six home runs and two walks while batting .216.
+- Hernandez has three doubles, six home runs and two walks while hitting .208.

-- Hernandez has had at least one RBI in 34.6% of his games this year (nine of 26), with two or more RBI four times (15.4%).
-He has also accounted for three or more of his team's runs in one contest.
+- Hernandez has an RBI in nine of 27 games this year, with multiple RBI in four of them.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.